 As a veteran, even if your service-connected disability is currently rated less than the 100% rate, you may be entitled to receive payments at the 100 percent rating if your service-connected disability prevents you from being able to work.
 This is known as a “total disability rating based on individual unemployability” (TDIU or IU).
 If this is the case, speak with a trusted Texas VA TDIU lawyer, as the VA will likely have authorization to pay you at the full 100 percent rate.

-Upon application for a TDIU rating the VA will refer to two criteria to evaluate and determine if a veteran is eligible.
+Upon application for a TDIU rating, the VA will first refer to two criteria to evaluate and determine if a veteran is eligible:

-Disabled veterans should be aware that there are exceptions to these percentage requirements that serve as alternative paths to a TDIU rating.
-If the veteran does not meet the VA percentage requirements stated above but is otherwise unable to work as result of their service-connected disability, the VA has to consider an extra-schedular disability rating of 100 percent.
-If we can demonstrate that a veteran who has a service-connected disability that is unusual or exceptional to the extent where standard scheduling protocols are inapplicable, the VA may consider granting a 100 percent rating.
+However, disabled veterans should be aware that there are exceptions to these percentage requirements that serve as alternative paths to a TDIU rating.
+If the veteran does not meet the VA percentage requirements stated above but is otherwise unable to work as result of their service-connected disability, the VA has to consider entitlement to TDIU on an extra-schedular basis.

 Greg represents veterans and their family members at every level of the VA benefits adjudication process including the local Regional Office, the Board of Veterans’ Appeals, the Court of Appeals for Veterans’ Claims, and the U.S. Court of Appeals for the Federal Circuit.